Callisto95/Configs/Notes/Upscayl.md

 ### Upscayl Standard

 `upscayl-standard` is a newer model, which can keep a lot of detail.
-Compared to `high-fidelity` it adds harder edges and detail is removed.
+Compared to `high-fidelity` it adds harder edges, does a bit of colour shifts, and a lot of detail is removed.

+Sometimes good, but not consistent.

 ### High Fidelity

 This models is quite similar to `upscayl-standard`, but tries to keep everything as close to source possible.
-By doing that, it sometimes fails by hallucinating detail, that never existed.
+By doing that, it sometimes fails by hallucinating detail that never existed.

-When used in combination with `upscayl-standard`, as in creating a composite, the resulting image is nearly as good as it can get.
+Sometimes "shimmers" can be created.
+They're bad hallucinations, which are just annoying.

 ### Remacri (Non Commercial)